Laguna Environmental Center Native Plant Demonstration Garden

 Partner: California Native Plant Society - Milo Baker Chapter

-We hope you will be inspired by your experience here to add more native plants to your home landscape, for your own enjoyment and for the increased food and shelter they will provide to birds, butterflies and other insects, reptiles, amphibians and even mammals for years to come.
-As we get closer to the event date, we will post the plant sale inventory.
+We hope you will be inspired by your experience here to add more native plants to your home landscape, for your own enjoyment and for the increased food and shelter they will provide to birds, butterflies, reptiles, amphibians and mammals for years to come.

 Special Events